xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

-Now we're going to export the IPA from the archive created by the bot during the integration by running the command `xcrun xcodebuild` to the `build` lane.
+Now we're going to export the IPA from the archive file created by the bot during the integration by running the command `xcrun xcodebuild` in the `after_integration` lane.
 Additionally, we're going to upload the IPA to iTunes Connect using Fastlane [deliver](https://github.com/fastlane/deliver) tool.
 See details below:

 {% highlight ruby %}